ungoldman/ungoldman/README.md

 ## Now

-- I live in Portland with my partner Amanda and our cat. 🐈‍⬛
+- I live in Portland, Oregon with my partner Amanda and our cat. 🐈‍⬛
 - I work on transit data at [Optibus](https://optibus.com/).
 - I hike, bike, cook, watch movies, read books, and eat lots of good food.